mr-hemnt/Weather-Website/README.md

 This repository contains the source code for a weather website that provides real-time weather information for various locations using HTML, CSS, JavaScript, and the OpenWeatherMap API.

 ## Features
-- Current weather conditions (temperature, humidity, wind speed, etc.)
+- Current weather conditions (temperature, sky conditions, wind speed, etc.)
 - Search functionality for cities worldwide
 - Responsive design for mobile and desktop users
 - Real-time data updates